MicrosoftDocs/cpp-docs.it-it/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parametri

-`complexNum` Numero complesso viene determinato il cui seno.
+*complexNum* il numero complesso di cui seno è.

 ### <a name="return-value"></a>Valore restituito